 PTSD (post-traumatic stress disorder)

-According to the Diagnostic Statistical Manual of Mental Disorders (DSM-5), post-traumatic stress disorder (PTSD) may develop after an individual has been through an experience that is life-threatening or posed the potential of serious bodily harm to self, or others.
-When an individual is unable to overcome the acute stress response that accompanies such events, and experiences persistent symptoms of fear, dread, anxiety, intrusive memories and/or dreams of the trauma, it eventually becomes the chronic condition of PTSD.
-Long lasting emotional impressions of this sort begin to affect one’s psycho-social function, and often lead to the inability to perform in one’s personal or professional life.
+The current clinical standard of the Diagnostic and Statistical Manual of mental disorders (DSM-5), post-traumatic stress disorder (PTSD) may develop after an individual has been through an experience that is life-threatening or posed the potential of serious bodily harm to self, or others.
+The main impact of these symptoms comes from the fact that they persist into an individual's life, overwhelming their ability to maintain healthy physiological and emotional equilibrium.
+When an individual is unable to overcome the acute stress response symptoms of fear, dread, anxiety, intrusive memories and/or dreams of the trauma, the chronic condition that characterizes post-traumatic stress ensues.
+PTSD symptoms are often precipitated by financial stress, marital discord, natural disasters, automobile accidents, personal or terrorist attacks, sexual violence, or combat exposure, among others.

 References: